statycc/loop-fission/README.md

 make small
 ```

-**Run all benchmarks** — compiles and times the execution of all benchmarks — :timer_clock: 110-120 min.
+**Run all benchmarks** — compiles and times the execution of all benchmarks — :timer_clock: ~ 2 hours.

 ```text
 make all